Firagoras/evaluate-news-nlp/README.md

 ## About the Project

-This is the 4th project of [Udacity Front End Web Developer Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
+This is the 4th project of the [Udacity Front End Web Developer Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).

-The project aims to build a web tool that uses a Natural Language Processing (NLP) techniques to perform sentiment analysis of a text from different sources on the internet.
+The project aims to build a web tool that uses Natural Language Processing (NLP) techniques to perform sentiment analysis of a text from different sources on the internet.
 The analysis is provided by [MeaningCloud](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/what-is-sentiment-analysis).

 ### Analysis Scope